Fire Stopping /PFP

 Fire Stopping, which can also be known as Compartmentation, is a group of important passive fire protection methods which are used to maintain the integrity of a compartment to stop the vertical or horizontal spread of a fire, heat, smoke and fumes.
-It is vital that any breaks in a compartment, such as entrances and ductwork be fire stopped in order to ensure that a building and its occupants will have a better chance of survival in the event of a fire.
+It is vital that any breaks in a compartment, such as entrances and ductwork be fire-stopped in order to ensure that a building and its occupants will have a better chance of survival in the event of a fire.

 Providing real and expert Fire Stopping insights

 We can assess the full scope of what is needed to bring your premises up to legislative standards, employing various methods to create safe and secured compartments.
 All of Global’s remedial works are installed to manufacturers’ detailing and guidelines and are third-party certified.

-A fundamental Fire Stopping solution, Fire Barriers subdivide compartments into smaller ones in order to slow the spread of a fire.
+A fundamental Fire Stopping solution, Fire Barriers subdivide compartments into smaller ones in order to slow the spread of fire.
 They are typically installed within concealed spaces in a building, maintaining the integrity of the structure of a premises.

 When there are smaller penetrations in a compartment, technicians will use Fire Sealants to firestop the breaks.
-These sealants expand when expose to heat, to make sure they completely block the spread of smoke and fire.
+These sealants expand when exposed to heat, to make sure they completely block the spread of smoke and fire.

-When pipework, wires or ducts needs to pass between compartments, Fire Collars are used to help them go through penetrations, whilst keeping them fire safe.
+When pipework, wires or ducts need to pass between compartments, Fire Collars are used to help them go through penetrations, whilst keeping them fire safe.
 When exposed to heat, the intumescent materials close off the space where the components pass through, preventing the spread of fire and smoke.